Aptus Value Housing Finance files for IPO

-New Delhi, May 16 (IANS) Aptus Value Housing Finance has filed a draft red herring prospectus with the SEBI to raise around Rs 2,600-3,000 crore.
+New Delhi: Aptus Value Housing Finance has filed a draft red herring prospectus with the SEBI to raise around Rs 2,600-3,000 crore.

 The fund raise comprises of a fresh issue of equity shares aggregating to 500 cr and an offer for sale of up to 64,590,695 equity shares by the promoter and other shareholders.